SentinelFi/SentinelFi/README.md

 ### Team Bio

+### Team Bio

 - **Saurav Dhar (Ender):**
-  With 9 years of experience in software development, Saurav has a strong background in both Web2 and Web3 technologies.
+  Saurav has 8 years of experience in Web2 and over 1 year in Web3 development.
   - **Web2 Expertise:** Ruby on Rails, Python, TypeScript, React, Rust.
   - **Web3 Expertise:** Solidity, Move, and Applied ZK (Zero-Knowledge).
   Saurav has been pivotal in bridging traditional development skills with cutting-edge decentralized technologies, bringing valuable insights from both ecosystems to the Sentinel project.